The history of the Christmas tree

 Have you ever wondered why we bring trees into our homes and decorate them at this time of year?

+It all started in the pine forest covered areas of Northern Europe.
 The earliest records of evergreen trees being brought inside and decorated around the winter solstice come from Medieval Livonia (modern day Estonia and Latvia).
+This was a pagan ritual to show the triumph of light over darkness and the promise of spring in the coming months ahead.

 This pagan tradition spread across Eastern Europe and eventually into Germany where many centuries later, Queen Victoria who had married her German cousin Prince Albert, fell in love with the German Christmas traditions and introduced the Christmas tree as we know it to Great Britain.